 The Bottom Line

-So, chickens are sloppy flyers but they can fly enough to get themselves in trouble with large dogs and a busy street on the other side of your fence.
+So, chickens are sloppy flyers but they can fly high enough to get themselves in trouble with large dogs and a busy street on the other side of your fence.
 They can fly enough to mess up your relationships with your neighbors.
 Keeping them contained within your property is just a better way of doing things.

 The secret is to keep your chickens fed and entertained, safe and tended to, and odds are you won’t find them out of the confines of their coop and run, or your yard, for that matter.

 The Chicken Coop Company is a bunch of long-standing poultry people, hammering away at chicken coop construction, finding better ways to keep your chickens happy and contained.
+Browse our chicken coop kits for sale and see what we have come up with.
+Or see what others say about us.